-Weekday radio star fails to make it on Saturday night
+Weekday radio star shines for a short while on Saturday night

 Obviously modeled after "The Late show with David Letterman" and "Late Night with Conan O'Brien", this comedy chat show was a breath of fresh air on the BBC Saturday evening lineup.
 A popular disc jockey with an encyclopedic knowledge of pop culture and countless quiz show appearances under his belt, Danny Baker was offered this one and only shot at the big time.